 SPACs To Play 'Huge Role' Going Forward: Key Takeaways From This Week's BZ Cannabis Hour

 In 2020, most of the investments that were made in the cannabis space came from SPACs, or special purpose acquisition companies, Benzinga's Javier Hasse said on this week's BZ Cannabis Hour.
-Video embedded below.

 There was a 70% dip this year compared to last year, with most of the capital coming from SPACs, including one helmed by Joe Crouthers, Ceres Group CEO.